utkarsh-naman/3T/readme.md

 >3T is a game engine for TIC-TAC-TOE for the most resource optimized tic-tac-toe game bot.</br>

->For understanding the project and model structure, please refer [Build Instructions](instructions.md)
+>For understanding the project and model structure, please refer [3T Project Documentation](./Docs/docs.md)

 ## Table of Contents
 - [Build Instructions](#build-instructions)